 Senior Dog Food vs. Regular Dog Food

-Is there more to senior dog food than the name on the packaging?
-When comparing an adult or all-life-stage diet to one labeled as senior dog food, you may not see a noticeable difference.
+Is there more to the best senior dog food than the name on the packaging?
+When comparing an adult dog food or an all-life-stage diet to one labelled as the best senior dog food, you may not see a noticeable difference.

 We often take for granted how similar a senior pet's needs are to a puppy's.
 The same systems need to be looked after, and change is constant, albeit in the opposite direction.

-The fundamental similarities of puppy and senior dog foods lie in the food's ability to support critical systems of their bodies.
-Physical health, such as muscle development, cognitive function, and organ function, should all be considered when choosing a diet for your senior pet.
+The fundamental similarities between puppy and best senior foods lie in the food's ability to support the critical systems of their bodies.

 Healthy brain function will support other systems in the body.
 As our pets age, deterioration of cognitive function can lead to a compromise of many systems in the body.

 A healthy, natural diet will provide all of the nutrients that your dog's body needs to provide energy to all of its systems, including brain health.
 Some nutrients may be required in higher quantities, though.

 EPA and DHA